acomagu/trie/README.md

 ## Examples

-The common preparation for each examples:
+The common preparation for each example:

 ```Go
 keys := [][]byte{